aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    the life-cycle management of OTN slices instantiated within the corresponding OTN network domains.
-The OTN-SC provides interfaces at its north bound to allow a higher-layer slice controller or orchestrator to configure OTN slices, and it interfaces at the south bound with a network controller or lower-layer slice controller to realize OTN slices.
-   The logical function within the OTN-SC is responsible for translating OTN slice configurations received from the north bound into concrete slice realization configurations sent to the network controller from the south bound.
+The OTN-SC provides interfaces at its north bound to allow a higher-layer slice controller or orchestrator to configure OTN slices.
+The logical function within the OTN-SC is responsible for translating OTN slice configurations received from the north bound into concrete slice realization configurations sent to the network controller at the south bound.

+\[TODO: Describe technology-agnostic vs. technology-specific use cases and the use case for IETF network slice controller.
+Reference ietf-network-slice w.r.t. the technology-agnostic use cases.]

-   The OTN-SC translates an OTN slice configuration request into a TE topology configuration or a set of TE tunnel configurations, and instantiate it by using the TE topology {{!RFC8795}}
+   The OTN slice realization configurations may be in the form of a TE topology configuration as defined by the TE topology model {{!RFC8795}}, or a set of TE tunnel configurations as defined by the TE Tunnel model
-   or TE tunnel {{!I-D.ietf-teas-yang-te}} interfaces at the MPI (MDSC-to- PNC Interface), as defined in the ACTN framework {{?RFC8453}}.
-   In the latter case, an Orchestrator or an end-to-end slice controller may request OTN slices directly through the OTN slicing interface provided by the OTN-SC.
+   {{!I-D.ietf-teas-yang-te}} at the MPI (MDSC-to-PNC Interface) in the ACTN framework {{?RFC8453}}.
+An Orchestrator or an end-to-end slice controller may request OTN slices directly through the OTN slicing interface provided by the OTN-SC.

    {{fig-slice-interfaces}} illustrates the OTN slicing control hierarchy and the positioning of the OTN slicing interfaces.